-For items 11-20, match the borrowings from other languages existing in English (column 1) with their descriptions (column 2).
+Some fictional characters are so well-known that they are infrequently referred to in ordinary conversation.
+For items 11-20, match the names of characters (column 1) with their descriptions (column 2).
 One description is not needed.

 Example 0. has been done for you: 0.
 F